 Set target lead times and verify whether your company is meeting goals or falling behind.
 Discover areas of improvement.
 Reduce lead times by carrying less inventory and gain flexibility when the market shifts.

-The cost of DRP software will vary on the number of users, the method of deployment (cloud-based or locally installed), and the level of integrations needed with other systems (such as a warehouse management software).
+The cost of DRP software will vary on the number of users, the method of deployment (cloud-based or locally installed), and the level of integrations needed with other systems (such as a warehouse management suite).
 Keep in mind that this only applies to the licensing cost for the software, which will either be paid in one lump sum (to purchase a software) or as an ongoing subscription cost.
 Services such as setup (installation and configuration), training, and data migration will usually cost extra.

 Traditionally, software that is locally installed (on-premise) will be bought outright.
 This means your company will pay a larger cost upfront, and only pay ongoing maintenance costs for annual updates and support offered by your software provider.
 Cloud-based software (SaaS) will typically have an ongoing subscription cost.
 These solutions tend to appeal to the cost-conscious crowd, but it's important to realize that these solutions do still have upfront costs for setup.
 While still considerably lower than purchasing software, you will likely spend as much as you would purchasing software over the course of ownership.